milletgilmore/codewars/README.md

 # codewars
-I am committed to doing a codewars every single day to constantly improve.
+I'm committed to doing a codewars every single day to constantly improve.